AY2526S1-CS2103T-W10-2/tp/docs/UserGuide.md

 Format: `sold p/PROPERTY_ID...`

-* `PROPERTY_ID` refers to the UUID of the property shown in the property list.
+* `PROPERTY_ID` refers to the unique ID of the property shown in the property list.

 Examples:
 * `sold p/1`